 Measured limit to field of vision in the better eye to such a degree that its widest diameter subtends an angle of no greater than 20 degrees (also known as visual field test); OR

-A qualified licensed professional’s explanation that a visual acuity and visual field test are both impossible and/or impractical (common examples of explanations include, but are not limited to, No light perception (NLP); Presence of prosthesis (PROS), etc.)
+A qualified licensed professional’s explanation that a visual acuity and visual field test are both impossible and/or impractical (common examples of explanations include, but are not limited to, no light perception (NLP); presence of prosthesis (PROS); etc.).

 The document includes the legible, full name of the qualified licensed professional; the name and address of the qualified licensed professional’s practice; and contact information (email or phone number) for the qualified licensed professional or practice.